progyadeep/face_recog_acm_2018/README.md

   > pip install xyz

   where xyz is the name of the dependancy as listed above.
-On linux (at least), you need to install <b>cmake</b> before installing <b>dlib</b>.
+On Linux (at least), you need to install <b>cmake</b> before installing <b>dlib</b>.
 On Arch (and Manjaro and any other Arch based distribution), this can be done using:
   <br/>
   > sudo pacman -Sy dlib

   For other operating systems, Google.